mezohe/gentufa/README.md

 node build-camxes.js fanzatufa-stura.pegjs
 ```

 Now, the grammar engines should have been created.
-Run "node fanzatufa-cmdline.js 'ti mo'" or load "glosser/glosser.htm" to try it out.
-You can also run the IRC bot at "irc/fanza-bot.js" after installing the irc package from npm.
+Run ``node fanzatufa-cmdline.js 'ti mo'`` or load ``glosser/glosser.htm`` to try it out.
+You can also run the IRC bot at ``irc/fanza-bot.js`` after installing the irc package from npm.

 ### Other parsers

-In the morfologi branch of this repository, there are four unmaintained parsers:
+In the morfologi branch of this repository, there are five unmaintained parsers:

 * spagetufa, a sort of ancestor to fanzygerna, but configurable to a fault and including some more radically experimental features,
 * morfopoho, a direct ancestor to the morphology grammar of fanzygerna,